March 3, 2022

 The new guy was just starting to repeat his story to the benefit of the other hikers.
 He said he was 10 miles from town today when he heard something in his ankle snap.
 He said he knew this was bad, but he slowly limped to the trailhead at Harshaw Road, then stumbled his way to TerraSol.

-As he continued to revel in the storytelling spotlight, the new hiker began to tell everyone how sad he was to have to get off trail.
+As he continued to revel in the storytelling spotlight, this new hiker began to tell everyone how sad he was to have to get off the trail.
 He’d taken two months of vacation from his job to do this hike.
-And once he got off trail, he’d have all this extra vacation time to kill.
+And once he got off the trail, he’d have all this extra vacation time to kill.

 Then he suddenly veered in an unexpected direction and began musing aloud how he’d probably just use the extra vacation time to take his kids to Disneyland.
 And if he was in a wheelchair to accommodate his ankle injury, they might even get to go to the front of the line instead of waiting like everyone else…